4 Equity Release Costs in 2024: What You Need to Know

 Early repayment charges can be substantial, often reaching 25% of the initial loan if repaid within the first 5 years.

-Interest rates on equity release schemes average around 5.25% to 6.30%, but can be lower or higher depending on market conditions and lender’s policies.
+Interest rates on equity release schemes average around 5.65% to 5.85%, but can be lower or higher depending on market conditions and the lender’s policies.

 Hence, it’s always advisable to seek professional financial advice before committing to an equity release.

-The total cost of equity release includes initial fees (advice, application, surveyor valuation, and solicitors’ fees, as discussed above) and the compounded interest over the loan’s lifetime.
+The true cost of equity release includes interest accumulation, advisory fees (advice, application, surveyor valuation, and solicitors’ fees, as discussed above), and potential early repayment charges, impacting the final amount to be repaid.

-Early Repayment Charges may also apply, and you should keep potential unforeseen costs (like the loss of benefits) in mind.
+If early repayment charges may apply, you should keep potential unforeseen costs (like the loss of benefits) in mind.

 The precise amount relies on factors such as the selected plan, the provider, and the borrower’s circumstances.